kevando/chaz-app/ROADMAP.md

 ### 0.7.6

-make app data immutable, then rec, recr rec/r actions wont work in the meantime
+make app data immutable, then rec, recr in 0.7.7 rec/r actions wont work in the meantime

+auth is working better, have heart beat on login :)

+add device info to auth data. remove that from recs screen dont let people enter empty names add a login timeout, to the loading state

 add back async storage
 way better venmo style add rec